About The Graduate Institute Publishing Center

 But, here is the rub: Because of the nature of an academic press, not to mention and the entire publishing industry, many writers are left out of the process, stranded without a voice in the wilderness, with no way to reach out to their readers.
 This causes many writers to become discouraged and dispirited.
 Many aspiring authors turn away from writing in search of other ways to use their talents.
 We will never know how many stunning books have been sacrificed in the process.

 Here at TGI, we are determined to change that.
-Our Pub Center is the brainchild of the faculty of The Writing and Oral Traditions program (WOT).
+Our Pub Center is the brainchild of the faculty of the Creative Writing and Storytelling (WS).
 We see publishing as an integral part of the writing process, not just something that a lucky few might someday achieve after graduation.
-Every one of our graduates who wishes to becomes a published author upon completion of the program.
+Every WS graduates becomes a published author upon completion of the program.

 “But wait,” I hear you saying, “Isn’t that cheating?
 If writers self-publish their books, that is not the same as being marketed by a mainstream publishing house.”

 No, it is not.

 Consider this: The book business is changing.
 Thanks to advances in digital technology and the rapid expansion of the global book distribution network, publishing is now a very real possibility for any writer with the grit and determination to do it.